Dual carriageway

 Clara Barton Parkway outside Washington, D.C.

 Jersey barriers may be used to separate the carriageways where the space is narrow.
 See this example near Málaga, Spain.
 There is also a bus stop in the bottom-right corner of the picture; it would not exist in a motorway.

-A dual carriageway (BrE) or a divided highway (AmE) is a class of highway with carriageways for traffic travelling in opposite directions separated by a central reservation (BrE) or median (AmE).
+A dual carriageway (BrE) or a divided highway (AmE) is a class of highway with carriageways for traffic travelling in opposite directions separated by a central reservation (BrE) or median strip (AmE).
 Roads with two or more carriageways which are designed to higher standards with controlled access are generally classed as motorways, freeways, etc., rather than dual carriageways.

 A road without a central reservation is known as a single carriageway regardless of how many lanes there are.
 Dual carriageways have improved road traffic safety over the years and over single carriageways and typically have higher speed limits as a result.
 In some places, express lanes and local or collector lanes are used within a local-express-lane system to provide more capacity and to smooth out traffic flows for longer-distance travel.